-Q21.
+- Q21.
 What are the (a) challenges and (b) good practices that have been observed in your Member State with regard to bilateral and multilateral agreements and for whom is this considered a challenge/good practice (HEIs, Member State, student, other)?
 For each challenge/good practice, why is it considered a challenge/good practice and is this based on input from experts (if so, which experts)/studies/evaluation reports/surveys/interviews/other?
-Please briefly summarise the input and findings of these experts/studies/evaluation reports/interviews/other
+Please briefly summarise the input and findings of these experts/studies/evaluation reports/interviews/other - A) Challenges: sustainability of cooperation in the framework of bilateral agreements concluded by HEIs Please elaborate:

-A) Challenges: